microsoft/mttl/projects/wiki_experts/README.md

 4. Ensure 'Blob' is the selected resource type.
 5. Check necessary permissions and set an expiration date.
 6. Click "Generate SAS".
-7. Copy the "Blob service SAS URL".
+7. Copy the "SAS token".

 ### Cache directory